gadivalr/gadivalr/README.md

 ### Hi there! 👋

 I'm Gadi, a tech enthusiast and programmer.
 Currently, I'm immersed in crafting my personal blog where I share my thoughts, projects, and explorations in the tech world.
-You can check it out at [gadivalr.ninja](gadivalr.ninja). ✨
+You can check it out at [https://gadivalr.github.io/](https://gadivalr.github.io/). ✨

 ### About Me
 - :computer: My current studies are centered around Electronics Engineering, delving into the intricacies of hardware design, signal processing, and more.